Neutrinet/accounting/README.md

-v unique login/password to access everything v list transactions by year
+v unique login/password to access everything v list transactions by year v public accounting page by year
-- public accounting page by year
+- do something with the nav header on the public page
+- do a print CSS for pdf reporting
 - upload CSV
   - upload form
   - create a "upload" db entry and fire up a bg job